Institutes Guide

 - Enrollment Capacity: Indicate the program’s maximum capacity.

 - Eligible student populations: indicate all student populations that are eligible for the program among the following – domestic high school students, international high school students, UCLA undergraduates/graduates, UC undergraduates/graduates, domestic undergraduates, international undergraduates, domestic graduates, international graduates, domestic adults/working professionals with no academic affiliation, and international adults/working professionals with no academic affiliation.
-Please note that high school students must have a minimum of freshman standing in the fall and that international students on F-1 visa may not enroll in a program with any internship component.
+Please note that all participants must be at least 15 years of age by the first day of Summer Sessions and that international students on F-1 visa may not enroll in a program with any internship component.

 - Number of Academic Courses and Total Units: Indicate how many courses are included as part of the program’s curriculum and how many units the program carries in total.